Peter Lohmeyer: Life and career

 Lohmeyer is the youngest of three children of the Protestant pastor Dieter Lohmeyer and his wife.
 Due to his father's profession, he completed his school education at various places.
-From 1972-1974 he attended the Albrecht-Dürer-Gymnasium in Hagen, the Eberhard-Ludwigs-Gymnasium in Stuttgart from 1974-1976, and the Stadtgymnasium Dortmund from 1976-1981.
+From 1972–1974 he attended the Albrecht-Dürer-Gymnasium in Hagen, the Eberhard-Ludwigs-Gymnasium in Stuttgart from 1974 to 1976, and the Stadtgymnasium Dortmund from 1976 to 1981.
 From 1982 to 1984 he received acting lessons at the Westfälische Schauspielschule in Bochum, but left without graduating.

 Lohmeyer made his stage debut in the play called Was heißt hier Liebe at the Schauspielhaus Bochum.
 Afterwards he performed at theatres in Düsseldorf, Stuttgart, Hamburg, and at the Schiller Theater in Berlin.
 In 2009 he returned to the Schauspielhaus Bochum for a new stage version of the play Menschen im Hotel.
 He took on his first role in a TV movie called Der Kampfschwimmer in 1983.
 Afterwards he took role in the TV movie Alles Paletti.
 Loymeyer made his film debut in the comedy Tiger, Lion, Panther in 1988.
 He became famous with Die Straßen von Berlin (1995 to 1998) and The Miracle of Bern (Das Wunder von Bern, 2003, by Sönke Wortmann).
 Lohmeyer also played leading roles in movies by Peter Lichtefeld, a German film director, including the road movie Trains'n'Roses, which earned him a German Film Award.
 In 2005 he was seen in The Day Bobby Ewing Died by Lars Jessen.
 Lohmeyer received the German Film Award in Gold for Trains'n'Roses and in 2000 he received a Bavarian TV Award for Der Elefant in meinem Bett.

 Lohmeyer has four children from two different relationships.
 He and his former partner, camera assistant Katrin Klamroth, have three children (Lola Klamroth, Louis Klamroth and Leila Lynn Klamroth).
 His fourth son, Ivo Lohmeyer, comes from another relationship.
 From 2008 to July 2014 he was married to Sarah Wiener.